mihaelaplam/portfolio/README.md

 1. Home
 Header: Displays the main logo and navigation links for easy access to different sections of the website.

-Hero Banner: Introduces Mihaela as an aspiring Frontend Developer based in London.
+- Hero Banner: Introduces myself as an aspiring Frontend Developer based in London.

-Jumbotron: Provides a welcoming message and a button to download Mihaela's CV.
+- Jumbotron: Provides a welcoming message and a button to download my CV.

 2. About Me
-Displays a brief introduction of Mihaela along with her profile picture.
+Displays a brief introduction about me along with my profile picture.

 3. Skills
 Lists Mihaela's skills in web development, including HTML5, CSS3, JavaScript, Git, and GitHub.

 4. Work
-Showcases images of Mihaela's previous work in web development.
+Showcases images of my previous work in web development.

 5. Contact Me
-Provides Mihaela's contact information, including mobile number, email address, and links to her LinkedIn and GitHub profiles.
+Provides my contact information, including mobile number, email address, and links to my LinkedIn and GitHub profiles.

 ## Mock up